Ahn HeejongI fear little, challenge often, and learn fast.

 - Built initial version of Dodo Manager, the store management tool, from scratch.
 React.js, Redux, and Webpack

-- Replace entire codebase using Facebook’s Flow with MS’s Typescript for higher productivity and stability.
+- Migrated entire codebase from Flow to TypeScript for higher productivity and stability.

 Modern Web Frontend

 The borderline between code and design is my main playground.
 I enjoy implementing both performance-wise and aesthetic-wise solid product.

-- Experience up to ES8; solid understanding of core language
+- Experience up to ES8; solid understanding of the core language

 - Static Type Checking TypeScript, Flow

 - React.js + react-router, redux, redux-saga, …